manoj-sharma-wawa/openmicroservices.org/capabilities/README.md

-# Linux Capacities
+# Linux Capabilities

-A service **MUST** list the Linux capacities that are required for the service to properly operate.
+A service **MUST** list the [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) that are required for the service to properly operate.

 ```yaml
 cap: